jeroensmink98/voicesportstat/backend/PROJECT_STRUCTURE.md

 ## 📋 Overview

 VoiceSportStat is a FastAPI-based backend application that provides real-time audio transcription services using OpenAI's Whisper API.
-The application receives WAV audio chunks via WebSocket connections, processes them in batches, and transcribes them to text.
+The application receives audio chunks via WebSocket (usually WebM/Opus or WAV depending on browser support), decodes them to PCM, aggregates PCM per session, and transcribes batch slices as valid WAV.

 ## 🏗️ Architecture & Structure